When creating special indexes in an analytical processing (AP) database, follow these best practices:

 insert into user_info values(3, "XiaoMing", 19, '["hiking", "Camping", "Swimming"]');

-In a product advertisement campaign, it is often necessary to precisely target users based on their hobbies.
-For example, before placing ads for mountaineering equipment, you need to find out which users have the "hiking" hobby.
-The corresponding query statement is as follows:
+In the advertising industry, you can use the hobbies of a user to precisely target the users for advertising.
+For example, before you launch an advertisement for climbing equipment, you need to query the users who have the hobby of "hiking".
+The query statement is as follows:

 OceanBase(root@test)>select user_id, name from user_info where JSON_CONTAINS(hobbies->'$[*]', CAST('["hiking"]' AS JSON));